 This course is designed to introduce the student to strategies for effectively planning classroom activities, managing various types of classroom behaviors, and developing instructional techniques for guiding students' learning.
 Activities and readings will emphasize the relationship between classroom environment and student behavior.
 Special speakers will give students real classroom techniques.
-Offered every spring.
-(Prerequisite: EDF 214.)
+(Offered Every Fall)